phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

 Now you can run ``make install`` to install PHP into ``/usr/local`` (default) or whatever directory you specified using the ``--prefix`` configure switch.

 ``make install`` will do little more than copy a number of files to the new location.
-Unless you specified ``--without-pear`` during configuration, it will also download and install PEAR.
+If you specified ``--with-pear`` during configuration, it will also download and install PEAR.
 Here is the resulting tree of a default PHP build:

 .. code-block:: none